I'm going to take a couple of weeks off. I should resume blogging some time in January.

 Singapore's Tiger Balm

 Asian Tigers K.C.
-Dat
+Dat, a moving company

-, a budget carrier
+Tiger Air, a budget carrier

 Japan's Tiger Appliances, a rice cooker maker